 Judge Irv Maze was elected judge of the Kentucky Court of Appeals on Nov.
 6, 2012, and serves Division 1 of the 4th Appellate District, which encompasses all of Jefferson County.
 He has served in that position since April 2012, when he was appointed to fill the vacancy left by Judge Thomas B. Wine, who is now the commonwealth's attorney for Jefferson County.

 Judge Maze was a Circuit Court judge in Jefferson County for nearly five years until his appointment to the Court of Appeals.

-Judge Maze began his legal career while he was in law school as a clerk for the late Judge Thomas Ballantine.
+He began his legal career as a clerk for the now late Judge Thomas Ballantine.
 Upon receiving his juris doctor from the University of Louisville’s Brandeis School of Law, Judge Maze established a successful private law practice, specializing in family, employment and municipal law.
-Judge Maze maintained his private practice for 32 years until his appointment to the bench in 2008.
+He maintained his private practice for 32 years until his appointment to the bench in 2008.

 Judge Maze holds a bachelor’s degree in political science from Indiana University.

 He is married to the former Peggy Calloway and has five children and eight grandchildren.